slotopol/server/README.md

 ![slotopol-server](docs/logo.webp)

 Slots games server.
-Releases functionality for CT Interactive, Novomatic, NetEnt, BetSoft, and some others providers of slot games.
+Releases functionality a wide variety of games from different providers like Novomatic, NetEnt, and CT Interactive.
 Has built-in reels scanner and the sets of reels on different RTP for each game.

 Server provides HTTP-based API for popular slots and have well-optimized performance for thousands requests per second.
 Can be deployed on dedicated server or as portable application for Linux or Windows.